aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

 Bisulfite converted more (40uL) of EW1 to use for optimization tests.

 PCR0242:
+  * Retrying the Reef A primers and EW1 with longer 95C activation time, temperatures +/- 1.5 and 3.0C from the 55C of PCR0240, and with/without GC enhancer to try to optimize the reaction.

+PCR0242 results:

 # 5) Analyze, purify, and quantify bisulfite PCR products